 - Represent brands at various events

-If you’re interested in joining almost 4,000 other student marketeers for Red Bull, more information can be found here.
+To join almost 4,000 student marketeers for Red Bull, find more information can be found here.

 CP Custom Prints

-CP Custom Prints is an American company based in California that sells custom designable gear, such as T-shirts, hats, sweatshirts, etc in their online store.
-Their market is primarily based on college students.
+CP Custom Prints is a California-based company that sells custom gear, such as T-shirts, hats and sweatshirts in their online store.
+Their market is primarily college students.

-CP Custom Prints relies on their ambassadors heavily, as their market demographic is students studying at a university.
-The students work on a commission base, so it is up to the ambassadors to attempt to sell the companies products and services to their peers, focusing on student groups, greek life, etc. Basically, their target is groups that will order in mass, but also be repeat customers for various special occasions and the student ambassadors will become the point of contact for these transactions.
+Because of their target market, CP Custom Prints relies heavily on their ambassadors.
+The students work on a commission base, so it is up to individual ambassadors to sell the company’s products to their peers, focusing on student groups, Greek life, and more.
+Their target customers are groups that will order in mass, and also become repeat customers for special occasions.
+Student ambassadors become the point of contact for these ongoing transactions.